up42/docs/source/going-further/download-blocks-tutorial-spot-pleiades.rst

    `gdal_translate <https://gdal.org/programs/gdal_translate.html>`_
    with the ``-scale`` option.

-   Alternatively you can just use the :ref:`Pléiades display
-   <pleiades-display-block>` and/or the :ref:`SPOT display
+   Alternatively you can just use the :ref:`Pléiades display <pleiades-display-block>` and/or the :ref:`SPOT display <spot-display-block>` block.
-   <spot-display-block:>` block.

 .. figure:: _assets/ndvi-spot-example.png
    :align: center